lituokobe/Kaggle_House_Price/README.md

 # Kaggle_House_Price
-Use Machine Learning to predict house prices
+Use Machine Learning to predict house prices.<br>
-This is an elementary competition in Kaggle.
+This is an elementary competition in Kaggle.<br>
 I use sklearn classifiers and XGBoost to predict the test data.